mkazhdan/ShapeGradientDomain/README.md

 <DETAILS>
 <SUMMARY>
 <font size="+1"><b>ShapeGradientDomain</b></font>:
-Processes either the vertex positions, or per-vertex colors, performing isotropic/anisotropic gradient-domain smoothing and sharpening
+Processes either the vertex positions, or per-vertex colors, performing isotropic/anisotropic gradient-domain smoothing and sharpening (with the option of smoothing normals in a pre-processing step)
-[<A href="https://www.cs.jhu.edu/~misha/MyPapers/SGP09.pdf">SGP 2009</A>, <A href="https://www.cs.jhu.edu/~misha/MyPapers/JCGT16.pdf">JCGT 2016</A>]
 </SUMMARY>

 <DT><b>--in</b> &#60;<i>input geometry</i>&#62;